Description

 DownVol:

-• The downside deviation over 5 years of USD/JPY Forex is 7%, which is lower, thus better compared to the benchmark SPY (11.8%) in the same period.
+• Looking at the downside deviation of 7% in the last 5 years of USD/JPY Forex, we see it is relatively lower, thus better in comparison to the benchmark SPY (11.8%)

 Sharpe: